 - Strong writing, analytical and interpersonal skills

 - Desire to work as part of a small team in a grassroots setting

-To apply, please submit a brief cover letter, resume, and short sample of your writing or creative work to Cole Harrison (email@example.com).
-Include in your cover letter an explanation of your interest and/or experience with peace and justice work and identify which specialty you prefer.
+To apply, please submit a brief cover letter, resume, and short sample of your writing or (for communications) creative work to Cole Harrison, Executive Director (email@example.com).
+Include in your cover letter an explanation how you fit into the peace movement and identify which specialty you prefer.
 Applications will be evaluated on a rolling basis.